Can we sell our house while it's leased to tenants?

 Answer:

-Sales contracts are a matter of arms length negotiation.
-A sales contract may include a provision assigning the current lease to the new owner.
-If the house is sold and the lease is terminated early due to no fault of the tenants, the tenants may seek damages for breach of contract.
+A sales contract can include a provision that assigns the current lease to the new owner.
+If the house is sold and the lease is terminated early without the tenants' fault, they may seek damages for breach of contract.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.